 In future issues, we’ll continue this exploration of what matters in search by looking at links: why they matter, why not all links are created equal, and why “getting the link” is only half the battle.
 See you then!

 Announcing the man, the master, the Mike!
 Arketi Group CEO Mike Neumeier, APR, has been named Atlanta’s Most Admired CEO in the Marketing category.
-We’re proud to announce that our masterful Mike will receive accolades for his many accomplishments on August 19th during the Atlanta Business Chronicle’s in-person award ceremony at The Battery Atlanta.
+We’re proud our masterful Mike received accolades for his many accomplishments during the recent Atlanta Business Chronicle’s in-person award ceremony at The Battery Atlanta.
 Kudos Mike!